pywbem/pywbemtools/docs/pywbemclicmdshelp.rst

       delete  Delete a WBEM connection definition.
       export  Export the current connection.
       list    List the WBEM connection definitions.
-      save    Save the current connection as a new WBEM connection definition. select  Select a WBEM connection definition as the current connection. show    Show connection info of a WBEM connection definition. test    Test the current connection with a predefined WBEM request.
+      save    Save a connection to a new WBEM connection definition named NAME. select  Select a WBEM connection definition as current/default connection. show    Show connection info of a WBEM connection definition. test    Test the current connection with a predefined WBEM request.